-If the argument is CHECK, then pragma Assert is enabled.
-If the argument is IGNORE, then pragma Assert is ignored.
+If the policy is CHECK, then assertions are enabled, i.e. the corresponding pragma or aspect is activated.
+If the policy is IGNORE, then assertions are ignored, i.e. the corresponding pragma or aspect is deactivated.
 This pragma overrides the effect of the '-gnata' switch on the command line.
+If the policy is SUPPRESSIBLE, then assertions are enabled by default, however, if the '-gnatp' switch is specified all assertions are ignored.

-The implementation defined policy DISABLE is like IGNORE except that it completely disables semantic checking of the argument to pragma Assert.
-This may be useful when the pragma argument references subprograms in a with'ed package which is replaced by a dummy package for the final build.
+The implementation defined policy DISABLE is like IGNORE except that it completely disables semantic checking of the corresponding pragma or aspect.
+This is useful when the pragma or aspect argument references subprograms in a with'ed package which is replaced by a dummy package for the final build.